-where As previously mentioned, the combination of counterdiabatic evolution with geodesic driving allows for defining $\Omega$ as time-independent.
-Consequently, the effective parameters $U_{\text{eff}}$ and $J_{\text{eff}}$ also become time-independent.
-Therefore, the effective parameters can be established at the beginning of the protocol, and the only temporal dependence that needs to be managed is the driving of the energy of the central site.
-In optical lattices, this can be achieved by modulating the frequency difference between the lasers defining the lattice \cite{lattice1,lattice2,lattice3,supmat}.
+As previously mentioned, the combination of counterdiabatic evolution with geodesic driving allows us to define $\Omega$ as time-independent.
+Consequently, the effective parameters $U_{\text{eff}}$ and $J_{\text{eff}}$ are also time-independent and can be properly tuned at the beginning of the protocol, and the only temporal dependence that needs to be managed is the driving of the energy of the central site.
+In optical lattices, this can be achieved by modulating the frequency difference between the lasers defining the lattice (see Supplemental Material \cite{supmat} and references \cite{lattice1,lattice2,lattice3}).